Amsterdam/leaflet-geojson-bbox-layer/README.md

 Site available at http://localhost:8080.

-Library and example distributions are build using:
+Build the library and example distribution using:

 ```bash
 npm run build